trilioData/tvk-interop-plugins/docs/tvk-oneclick/README.md

 Sample input_config file can be found here: https://github.com/trilioData/tvk-interop-plugins/blob/main/tests/tvk-oneclick/input_config

-This sample_config input file leverages your DO credentials and DO DNS information to create/configure a target within DO Spaces, and to configure the management console leveraging a Kubernetes LoadBalancer.
+This sample_config input file leverages your credentials and DNS information to create/configure a target, and to configure the management console leveraging a Kubernetes LoadBalancer.

-The user has to provide their DO credentials (Access key and Secret key) as mandatory inputs and DNS information as Optional inputs if using LoadBalancers for setting up the Management Console.

 ```shell script
 kubectl tvk-oneclick -n